kevrocks67/linux-dictattack/README.md

 hash\_file - A file with hashes on each line.
 This file can be a /etc/shadow file you copied.
 However, remove any lines which contain users without hashed passwords to prevent errors.

+**NOTE** - Hashes must be at least in the format username:hash.
+If the username is not provided, the program will throw errors.
+If you do not know the username, simply enter a junk value to identify the hash.

 ## Legal Notice
 The usage of this tool on hashes obtained in an illegal/illicit or otherwise unethical manner can lead to serious legal consequences.
 Obtaining hashes from a computer without the explicit